-- Cost Plus or Time & Material reviews show the Owner what you are paying for materials.
+- Cost Plus reviews show the Owner what you are paying for materials.
 This will increase the probability of complaints from the customer that they could have bought the same item elsewhere for less money.
 It also leads to customer believing they only have to pay the amount that they could have bought the materials for.

 - Contractor must be far more diligent in policing employees so that they are productive on the job at all times, with no miscellaneous discussions or activities on or about anything other than the job they are working on.
-Again, this pertains to starting and quitting times, smoke breaks, coffee breaks, mobile phone time.
+Again, this pertains to starting and quitting times, smoke breaks, coffee breaks, mobile phone time, gaming or texting.

 - It is very difficult to “compete” on Cost Plus commercial jobs because larger construction companies will take these jobs at cost, to build presence with corporations that allocate the multi-million dollar projects on assignment basis because of favorable past performance.

-Owners believe that Cost Plus or Time & Material jobs will cost them less money to build their job.
+- Owners believe that Cost Plus jobs will cost them less money to build their job.
 Therefore they expect you to charge them less money for the work that you do. ( i.e., less than your normal overhead and profit).
 In most cases, Owners believe that you should only make:

 This makes it extremely difficult for you to use your established markup on that job, especially when you have to show them your invoices at the normally required meetings to review the job progress and expenses to that date.

-- Owners do their homework, put their job out for “Bids" @ Cost Plus or Time & Material plus 6%, 7% or 8% maximum markup.
+- Owners do their homework, put their job out for “Bids” @ cost plus a 6%, 7% or 10% markup.
 They tell you if you don’t want to bid that way, don’t enter a bid.
 They also tell you that “You’re not going to make your normal markup on my job!”, i.e. take it or leave it.

 - Most Cost Plus contracts give the Owner the right to either select the subs for their job from a list supplied by the General Contractor, or the Owner can hire their own subcontractors that the Owner will supervise during the job.
 What happens if subs hired by the Owner don’t adhere to the General Contractor’s time schedule?
 Who is responsible for delays and downtime caused by their lack of cooperation?
 What prevents the Owner from suing the contractor for lack of supervision and other damages caused because the job did not get done on time?